gaintpd/Chameleon/README.md

     Search for at least x ms per move.

   * #### Slow Mover
-    Lower values will make Stockfish take less time in games, higher values will make it think longer.
+    Lower values will make Chameleon take less time in games, higher values will make it think longer.

   * #### Nodes Time